-Most first graders can tell you that October is the month of pumpkins, November the month of turkey, and February the month of chocolate and valentines.
+Most American first graders can tell you that October is the month of pumpkins, November is about turkey, and February means chocolate and valentines cards.
 To be a member of a particular culture is to know viscerally the distinctive colors, images, tastes, songs and stories of each season of the year.

-- Rosh Hashanah, the cry of the ram’s horn and apples and honey.
+3. Rosh Hashanah: the cry of the ram’s horn and apples and honey.

-- Yom Kippur, day of fasting, purity and exaltation.
+4. Yom Kippur: day of fasting, purity and exaltation.

 - Take Rosh Hashanah and Yom Kippur seriously as a time for self-examination